sergiandreplace/sergiandreplace.com/content/post/20170926-flutter-planets-creating-a-planet-card.md

 }
 ```

-** To be continued...
+## To be continued...

 Enough for today.
 We learned a lot of things:

 * How to use measures from design.
-If you use a bitmap based tool like Photoshop, just pickup your density and divide measures by the density (**Pro trick**: Designers are people, talk to them, achieve agreements in thinks like the size they used and what density are they emulating.
+If you use a bitmap based tool like Photoshop, just pickup your density and divide measures by the density (**Pro trick**: Designers are people, talk to them, achieve agreements in thinks like the size they use and what density are they emulating.
 They don't bite, well, some of them at least).
 * How to define margins in different ways, Dart multiple named constructors are made to bring joy to the world.
 * How to use an image from an asset
 * Doing decorations to get colors, borders, rounded corners, shadows.
 Play with it, explore, it's cool.
 * How to translate a shadow from Photoshop to Flutter.

 Next steps are bringing content to the planet card and make a list of it, and from that, to the detail.
-Keep tuned!
+Stay tuned!